RedBlight/HostelReception/README.md

 ```
 * Put all the files to your server, everything works correctly with the PHP version 5.3.26.
 * Create a Linux cronjob for the "Cron/update-currency.php" script.
+* "dbadd.php" script can used to fill the registry with fake reservations.
+Can be used for testing.

 ## TO DO List (I'm not working on it):
  * Add "People" page, where list of every people stayed in the hostel can be seen, and can be searched.